-F4.2 The University's processes for moderating marks in its taught provision are articulated in the Assessment Cycle.
+F4.2 The University's processes for moderating marks in its taught provision are articulated in the Assessment Cycle policy: uwe.ac.uk/aboutus/policies/assessmentcycle.

 F5.
 Provision of feedback

 F5.1R Feedback dates for each assessment must be specified at the beginning of the module delivery period.